February 2008 -- about a year ago.

 Another interesting fact is that there is a now-shut-down hydroelectric plant on the Ontario Canada side whose discharge is in the form of a tunnel that exits behind Horseshoe Falls.
 A group of urban explorers went there and documented their trip.
 Exciting, if dangerous and illegal stuff, this.
 See this and this as well.

 ...and a long way back up.

-"Manage your hydration level.
+The Chicago Region BMW Owners Association has a useful article that many of us can profit from called Flatlander's Ride Guide for Twisties, by Tom Brown."Manage your hydration level.
 Drink water at every stop.
 When you're 'in the wind', fluids leave your body quickly.
 If you get even mildly dehydrated, your mental ability will suffer...and you'll be prone to panic and bad judgment."